 This is Week #27 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 I was reluctant to turn on the oven for this recipe.
 It is finally hot outside, the kind of weather I adore, but I don't like using the oven unless necessary in these temps.
 Buuuuut I really wanted to make this.
 Our fridge is bursting with berries right now, and I was also very curious about the German pancake, also known as the Dutch Baby.
 I made this for myself for lunch, then dessert, then a snack, then dinner, but this would be an amazing recipe to make for a brunch.
 It has a definite breakfast-pancake flavor, but also would serve well as a light dessert.

 I found myself stationed in front of the fridge, door open, about a dozen times that same day, cutting just one more slice to nibble on.

 Heat a 10-inch cast-iron skillet over moderate heat.

 Pinch of salt

 Gently stir 1 cup each of raspberries and blackberries (have another 1 cup of each on hand to serve it with) into the pancake batter.

 Melt 4 tablespoons of butter in the cast-iron skillet and add the berry pancake batter, gently spreading the fruit in the batter so that it is evenly distributed.